gangelop/lathan.github.io/cv.md

 **period:** September 2022 - December 2022 *(4 months)*

 At Canonical I was hired to be part of the newly formed Desktop Support Group.
-I was also looking forward to contribute to Canonical's Blender support, given my familiarity with the software.
+I also contributed to the initial stages of Canonical's Blender support.
-Unfortunately, the company decided to enforce a medical policy with which I chose to not comply.

 # Red Hat ⋅ Senior Technical Support Engineer
 **location:** Brno, Czech Republic